mcmonkeyprojects/SwarmUI/docs/Features/Webhooks.md

 This webhook is fired whenever the server was generating images, and has emptied its queue, and thus is now idle.
 This webhook, if configured, will block and force the server to remain in an idle state until the webhook's HTTP request is completed.

 This is useful, for example, to signal to another process that it is now clear to use server memory again.

+### Every Gen Webhook

+This webhook is fired after each and every image generation.
+This is non-blocking async, ie the server process will not wait for any result processing on the remote server.